 For the second half of the day, we paddled on Field pond.
 When we pushed off the shore, our first wildlife spotting was an odd-looking creature we called, “the Turducky.”
 Unlike Stearns pond, Field pond has relatively few lily pads, which makes it much easier to paddle through the water.

 We played another fun game once everyone had launched their canoe.
-A piece of duct tape was stuck to the bow and stern of each boat, and we had to paddle after each other and grab the duct tape off the other boats, while protecting own on.
+A piece of duct tape was stuck to the bow and stern of each boat, and we had to paddle after each other and grab the duct tape off the other boats, while protecting our own.
 Sort of like flag football or capture the flag.

 After catching our breath, and exploring a bit more of the pond, we practiced T-rescues (using an upright canoe to empty a flipped canoe of water, and then help the swamped paddlers back into the boat), and balanced on the gunwales of the canoes (and in many cases, fell off while trying to balance).